search ]

 Why Use Heading Tags?

 Headings on web pages behave similarly to headings in print.
 But unlike print, headings aren’t just for better visual display and readability.
-They also help search engines find and rank your page.
-Google scans the post for relevant content to the words you’ve searched for, and it refers to these headings to understand the content’s subject.
-We should make it easier for Google and other search engines to find these topics.
+They also help search engines understand and rank your page.

 Headings inform visitors and search engines about the subjects of a particular content page on your site.
 Ideally, you should create a unique heading for every page on your site.
 Heading tags tell search engines how the different text blocks relate to each other.